maishsk/ami-has-3-syllables/quotes.md

 S-W-F - Simple Workflow Service - Not see-wiff - nor Swiff #3syllables
 V-P-C - Virtual Private Cloud - Not a vee-pic, neither ve-peec nor veep-see #3syllables W-A-F - Web - Application Firewall - I concede - this one is #1syllable - there I said it!
 BUT IT IS NOT #2syllables !!

-Except for three exceptions (S3, LEX and WAF) - All the three letter products in @awscloud - are all three effing syllables!!!! #3syllables

-Just like A-M-I - three effing syllables #3syllables